TheLongSentance/chatbot_conversation/README.md

     "conversation_seed": "I think Roger Federer is the GOAT!", "rounds": 2,
-    "shared_prefix": "You are about to take part in a conversation...", "first_round_postfix": "This is the first round of the conversation.
-Introduce yourself using your name {bot_name} and state your first contribution to the conversation.", "last_round_postfix": "This is now the last round of the conversation.
-This is your last response that will be added to the conversation.
-So think about your contributions to the conversation and the contributions of others, and put together a summary of your conclusions.
-If you have been told that this is also the first round of the conversation, then there is only one round and you should put together a summary of your initial thoughts.
-Never end your summary response with a question, but rather bring things to a natural close in the context of the main topic of conversation. ", "bots": [
+    "shared_prefix": "You are about to take part in a conversation...", "first_round_postfix": "This is the first round of the conversation...", "last_round_postfix": "This is now the last round of the conversation...", {
-        {
             "bot_name": "RogerFan",
             "bot_type": "GPT",
             "bot_version": "gpt-4-mini",
+            "bot_prompt": "You are a fan of tennis and Roger Federer..."
+        },
+        {
+            "bot_name": "RafaFan",
+            "bot_type": "CLAUDE",
+            "bot_version": "claude-3-haiku-20240307",
-            "bot_prompt": "You are an expert on modern professional tennis..."
+            "bot_prompt": "You are a fan of tennis and Rafael Nadal..."
         }
     ]
 }